Oscar Nunez

-Oscar Nunez (born November 18, 1958), sometimes credited as Oscar Nuñez, is a Cuban-American actor.
-He is best known for his role as the Dunder Mifflin accountant Oscar Martinez on NBC's The Office.
+Óscar Núñez (born November 18, 1958), sometimes credited as Oscar Nunez, is an American actor and comedian.
+He is best known for his role as the Dunder Mifflin accountant Oscar Martínez on NBC's The Office and its spin-off The Paper.
+The accolades he has received include two Screen Actors Guild Awards and a Daytime Emmy Awards, alongside a Primetime Emmy Award nomination.

-He was a member of The Groundlings and later became a regular cast member on The Office.
+He was a member of the Groundlings and later became a regular cast member on The Office.
 He also created and co-starred in the Comedy Central series Halfway Home in 2007, and in 2014 co-starred in the short-lived USA Network comedy series Benched.
 Since 2018, he has appeared in a series of State Farm commercials.

 Early life and education

-Nunez was born in Colón, Cuba.
-Nunez's mother, a dentist, and father, a lawyer, attended school at the University of Havana while Fidel Castro was a student there.
-The family moved first to Caracas, Venezuela in 1960 and then to the United States.
+Núñez was born in Colón, Cuba.
+Núñez's mother, a dentist, and father, a lawyer, attended school at the University of Havana while Fidel Castro was a student there.
+The family moved first to Caracas, Venezuela, in 1960 and then to the United States.
 His family moved to Boston when he was two years old and then to Union City, New Jersey, when he was four.
 He became a naturalized American citizen in 1964.
 He is bilingual, speaking English and Spanish.
-Nunez attended various colleges in New York, including Fashion Institute of Technology and the Parsons School of Design for writing.
+Núñez attended various colleges in New York, including the Fashion Institute of Technology and the Parsons School of Design.
 He became a certified dental technician after studying at the Magna Institute of Dental Technology.